-How to Create a Reformat Protocol for Use in a DMPR Session:
+How to Create a Reformat Protocol for use in a DMPR or manual sessions:

-- 1. Load thin slices (make your reformat 0.625/1.25) into Reformat selected on the Image Works desktop. - 2.
+- 1. Load thin slices (make your reformat 0.625/1.25) into Reformat selected on the Image Works desktop.
+(You must pick a study that has a wide display field of view and a long scan range, i.e. a run off works well for building these.) - 2.
 Select Batch Reformat. - 3.
 Set the slice thickness, interval, FOV and mode to the values for the protocol it will be used with. - 4.
 Define the overage (number of images) for the reformat protocol according to the anatomical area for the protocol. - 5.
 At the bottom of the Batch screen, click ADVANCED. - 6.
 Click SAVE AS PROTOCOL. - 7.
 Enter the Protocol Name and click SAVE.